 Combining the strengths of 68+ partners to reduce the prevalence of stunting in children under two

-A coordination, collaborative technology and behaviour change initiative combining the strengths of 20+ partners
+A coordination, collaborative technology and behaviour change initiative

-"“Everybody needs good nutrition to improve their future.
-Malnutrition is a very difficult issue, that’s why all partners need to work together.”"
+"Everybody needs good nutrition to improve their future.
+Malnutrition is a very difficult issue, that’s why all partners need to work together."